 Your product roadmap is the prototype for your strategy.— Product Roadmaps Relaunched, O’Reilly Media

 Up front product roadmapping engagements provide project stakeholders with a low-risk way to define key parameters and build consensus in a collaborative setting.
 At Mightybytes, we bill these engagements separately from project fees and don’t require contracts to run them.
 We work with clients to identify an inclusive group of stakeholders to enlist in the decision-making process.
 This reduces risk and sets the tone for a mutually beneficial relationship.

 Does this mean we’re just replacing extensive up-front documentation with a different name?
 Absolutely not.
-Successful product roadmaps rely on two things:
+Successful product roadmaps rely on three things:

-- They are lean, providing just enough information to set clear goals and manage expectations.
+- Product Roadmaps are lean, providing just enough information to set clear goals and manage expectations.

 - Project stakeholders revisit the roadmap over time, making adjustments as new learning occurs.